Masuminayat/Masuminayat/README.md

 ## 👨‍💻 About Me

-I'm a **Data Science student at Air University, Islamabad**, originally from **Gilgit**.
-I turn raw, messy data into decisions — building end-to-end pipelines, ML models, and interactive dashboards that people can actually use.
-When I'm not wrangling data, I'm building games and software in C++ because I like understanding systems from the ground up too.
+I'm a **Data Analyst & Machine Learning Engineer** based in Islamabad, originally from Gilgit.
+I turn raw, messy data into decisions — building end-to-end ML pipelines, statistical models, and interactive dashboards that people can actually use.
+I also build software and systems in C++/C# because I like understanding things from the ground up too.

 - 🔭 Currently building **ML-powered intelligence dashboards** (finance, healthcare, socio-economic risk)
-- 🌱 Deepening my skills in **statistical inference, XGBoost/ensemble models, and BI storytelling**
+- 🌱 Deepening my skills in **statistical inference, ensemble models, and BI storytelling**
 - 🤝 Open to collaborating on data, dashboards, or software projects
 - ⚡ Fun fact: I build everything from stroke-risk prediction models to Tetris clones